diogogoulart/diogogoulart.github.io/README.md

     https://www.linkedin.com/in/isabelmcdias/
 <br />
 <br />
-#### Unsupervised Learning/Segmentation - Data Mining - Grade 19/20
+#### Unsupervised Learning/ Segmentation - Data Mining - Grade 19/20
   Description: Segmentation of the clients of the clients of an insurance company, according to 3 perspectives (value brought to the company, type of insurance prefered and socialdemographic data); <br />
   Creation of a marketing strategy appropriate for each cluster found. <br />